 A Dapping Set is a useful tool for any level of silversmith.
 It can be used to create simple domed jewellery and also more complex pieces, including hollow forms and clasps.

-Kathy has created these classic stud and pendant earrings using textured sheet metal and a dapping set with a block and punches.
-Used either convexly or concavely, doming metal opens the doors to many design possibilities.
+Classic stud and pendant earrings using textured sheet metal and a dapping set with a block and punches can be made and used either convexly or concavely, doming metal opens the doors to many design possibilities.

 What do you need to make these earrings?